 This tripod folds down smaller than a water bottle and is designed for tiny setups such as a consumer-grade DSLR or mirrorless camera combined with a lightweight lens.
-It has rubberized feet and a quite unusual design element: an extensible middle column rather than extendable legs.
+It has rubberized feet and quite an unusual design element: an extensible middle column rather than extendable legs.
 This comes at the expense of steadiness, but it helps to maintain excellent compactness and portability.

 Of course, with the JOBY TelePod Pro, it’s critical to keep your expectations in check.
 It’s almost like a selfie stick with three feet, which turns off a lot of long-time landscape photographers.
 However, for those who are new to this style of photography or do not have large cameras and lenses, the TelePod Pro is nearly perfect.

 6. Feisol Elite Tripod CT-3472LV M2 (Best heavy-duty tripod)